The Cult of Sharing

 What role does marketing play in the construction of communities around a business?
 For a new breed of advertisers like Chuck Brymer, CEO of leading agency DDB Worldwide, the answer is a great deal.
 Brymer believes that with the rise of the internet, advertising is moving away from the traditional propaganda model of influenced rooted in broadcast media, and becoming a dialogue with consumers and among consumers.
 Generating buzz, facilitating interactions among consumers, reaching influencers and turning them into brand ambassadors becomes key to successful marketing.
 Their Twitter bio says it all: “Connecting people with people, not just people with brands.“ In the end, says Brymer, the Chief Marketing Officer role will evolve into Chief Community Officer.

 Aligning with this philosophy is a book published in 2004 titled The Culting of Brands: Turn Your Customers Into True Believers.
-It was written by a former advertising executive who studied how real cults recruit and maintain members hoping to teach the tricks to marketers to inspire the same kind of fierce loyalty, religious devotion and vibrant community around their brands.
+It was written by a former advertising executive who studied cult brands like Apple, Saturn, Harley-Davidson and jetBlue with fanatical followers, and real cults like the Unification Church and the Hare Krishna movement.
+His goal is to understand how cults recruit and maintain members, hoping to teach the tricks to marketers to inspire the same kind of fierce loyalty, religious devotion and vibrant community around their brands.
 The book is a manual for achieving corporate goals by exploiting consumers’ emotions and need for belonging, meaning and purpose.

 It achieved only modest reach, but the book is important to understanding sharing economy marketing strategies because the author is Douglas Atkin.
 Since 2013, Atkin has been Global Head of Community and Mobilization at Airbnb, and Co-Founder and Board Chairman at Peers.
 Already in 2009, Atkin began to apply his cult-branding techniques to the political problems facing his clients, co-founding Purpose, a consultancy which uses the viral tools of digital marketing to launch social and political movements on behalf of paying clients.